syafiqfaiz/node-todo-api/readme.md

 # REST API built with ExpressJs

 Hi, this an application built during a NodeJs and ExpressJs training I delivered.
-It was and introduction to Node and Express.
+It was an introduction to Node and Express.

 We built a REST API with jwt authentication and Postgresql as persistance database.